Welcome! Do look around the site now you’ve found me lurking here…

 I have extensive experience teaching across a range of areas including Media and Political Communication, Sociology, Politics, Research Methods and even English as a Foreign Language, designing innovative teaching including role plays for the students.

 My teaching at University of Sheffield Department of Journalism Studies includes the undergraduate first year module Principles of Journalism, Contemporary History and Public Affairs.
 Next year I plan to introduce my module ‘Propaganda, Media and Conflict in a Changing World’.
 I also supervise PhD dissertations and my other duties include role of Ethics Officer and organising the departmental Speaker Series.

 My 2 Masters degrees and PhD were funded by studentships including a 1+3 award from the Economics and Social Research Council

 I am a CI on an ESRC Seminar Series Grant (£30,000 as CI, with Vian Bakir PI) DATA-PSST!
 Debating and Assessing Transparency Arrangements: Privacy, Security, Sur/Sous/Veillance & Trust – 2014

 I have gained university funding for 2 research assistants (2014-15) and a methods workshop ‘Hidden Power: Innovative Methods for Researching Power in a Post-Snowden Era’ (31st May 2016)

 Talks and Invitations:

 My first invited talk was in 2006 for NATO at their Centre for Defence Against Terrorism in Ankara.
-Since then I have had many invitations to speak – in February I had the honour of going to NYU as a Visiting Scholar.
-While there I conducted research, visited Prof. Terence Moran and Prof. Steven Lukes, and taught in the Department of Media, Culture and Communication and the Department of Sociology, here I am with Prof. Lukes’ class!
+Since then I have had many invitations to speak – I have had the honour of going to NYU as a Visiting Scholar.
+While there I conducted research, visited Prof. Terence Moran and Prof. Steven Lukes, and taught in the Department of Media, Culture and Communication and the Department of Sociology, here I am with Prof. Lukes’ classes of 2015 and 2017.